Breadn11/Transformers_UE3/readme.md

+## Contact
+If you have any questions or feedback, feel free to join the [Transformers Modding Server](https://discord.gg/wYZ77yg7ae) or send me a message directly on Discord @ .breadn

+## Introduction
 This is a collection of modding guides for the Unreal Engine 3 (UE3) Transformers games, which includes:

 * War for Cybertron (WFC)